OctopusDeploy/blog/blog/2018-11/why-k8s-and-octo/index.md

 ## Centralized and Audited Cluster Administration

 Have you ever sent a config file via email or Slack?
-Have you ever been asked to report on a production outage only to have no idea what changed because undocumented changes were made from people's desktops?
+Have you ever been asked to report on a production outage only to have no idea what changed because undocumented modifications were made from people's desktops?

 These scenarios are unfortunately quite common.
 As your Kubernetes cluster grows in complexity, it can become increasingly difficult to manage credentials and understand the impact of changes.